Optimizing the Training Schedule of Multilingual NMT using Reinforcement Learning: Related Work

 \paragraph{Training schedules for NMT.} Optimizing the training schedule of an NMT system depends in particular on its architecture.
 For a system with a single input language and domain, the training sentences can be presented by order of estimated difficulty, or by order of translation reliability or noisiness.
 When multiple domains must be considered, additional decisions must be made about which domain to use first, or how to mix them based on sizes of available data.
 Similar decisions must be made if there are multiple input languages, as in our case, or if one must train a multi-task system including NMT along with other tasks such as language modeling.
 We briefly review here previous work along these lines.

 \paragraph{Static scheduling in multilingual NMT.} \citet{neubig-hu-2018-rapid} study the upsampling of the LRL data when building minibatches, and observe that keeping the original proportions of HRL and LRL performs marginally better.
-However, \citet{johnson-etal-2017-googles} and \citet{aharoni-etal-2019-massively} sample each batch uniformly from a concatenation of all language pairs. \citet{arivazhagan2019massively} compare a simple concatenation with uniform balancing, and observe better results for LRLs when using temperature-based upsampling, which has been favored afterwards \citep{conneau-etal-2020-unsupervised,tang-etal-2021-multilingual}.
-The translation capabilities of large language models (LLMs) have also been explored: \citet{zhu-etal-2024-multilingual} compared several recent LLMs, and showed that they can achieve state-of-the-art results when translating HRLs, but highlighted their limitations in translating LRLs compared to NMT models.
+However, \citet{johnson-etal-2017-googles} and \citet{aharoni-etal-2019-massively} sample each batch uniformly from a concatenation of all language pairs. \citet{arivazhagan2019massively} compare simple concatenation with uniform balancing, and observe better results for LRLs when using temperature-based upsampling, which was favored afterwards \citep{conneau-etal-2020-unsupervised,tang-etal-2021-multilingual}.

+The translation capabilities of large language models (LLMs) have also been explored: \citet{zhu-etal-2024-multilingual} compares several recent LLMs and shows that they can achieve state-of-the-art results when translating HRLs, but highlights their limitations in translating LRLs compared to NMT models.
 One of the leading open-weights LLMs for MT, Tower Instruct \citep{alves2024toweropenmultilinguallarge}, is fine-tuned on a large set of translation-related tasks in 10 HRLs, with no particular scheduling of the fine-tuning data, and no reinforcement learning.

 \paragraph{Curriculum learning in monolingual NMT.} Self-pacing has been used in NMT at the sample level, for instance by estimating learning confidence as the variance across dropout runs, with better performance and faster convergence compared to human-designed schedules \citep{wan-etal-2020-self}.
 Similarly, \citet{liu-etal-2020-norm} design a self-paced curriculum based on the norm of a token's embedding. \citet{zhang2018empirical} adopt a probabilistic view of curriculum learning and improve the convergence time of a DE-EN NMT system at no loss in translation quality, but no gain either; moreover, they note a high sensitivity to hyperparameter settings. \citet{platanios-etal-2019-competence} propose a scheduling criterion combining the difficulty of samples and the competence of the NMT model, the latter estimated as a linear or square root function of the number of steps.
 This reduces training time by up to 70\% and improves BLEU scores by 1--2 points on three different language pairs. \citet{wang_denoising_2018} extend domain-specific data selection methods to denoise NMT training, which significantly improves NMT performance on noisy data. \citet{wang_learning_2020} introduce a method for multi-domain data selection in NMT, using instance-level domain-relevance features and an automated training curriculum to enhance performance across multiple domains.